 Biking is a healthy, affordable, and fast way to get to and from your bus stop or rail station.
-NFTA Metro welcomes bikes on all our bus routes and on the rail.
-Read on to learn everything you need to know about combining bikes and transit to get where you need to go.
+Metro welcomes bikes on all our buses and on the Rail.
+Everything you need to know about combining bikes and transit is right here.

 Click here to check out a Trip Planner that can help you plan your Bike to Transit trip!
 Enter your starting and ending address, then click on “show settings” and under “travel by” select “bike to transit.”

 All Metro buses are equipped with a bike rack that can hold 2 bikes.
 Watch our video to learn more about using a bus bike rack.

 NFTA Metro welcomes up to 2 bikes on each Metro Rail car.
 When bringing your bike on the Metro Rail, follow these guidelines:

 If you accidentally leave your bike on the bus or rail, call Customer Care at 716-855-7211.

 Credit: NYC DOT (Bike Smart Guide)

 Following these basic rules of the road can help keep you safe while biking:

 Bikes and buses share the right side of the right lane, move at similar speeds, and often cross paths.
 Bus drivers are trained to give bikes plenty of room, but bicyclists should exercise extra caution around buses and all large vehicles because they have larger blind spots than cars.

 There is free bicycle parking in the following locations: